CasualX/blog/_drafts/opt-out-macro_rules-hygine-proposal.md

 The first argument specifies the syntactic context in which the identifier should be created followed by a commo and followed by one or more identifiers which should be concatenated.

-This provides a very clean, eplicit opt-out mechanism to macro hygine.
+This provides a very clean, explicit opt-out mechanism to macro hygine.

 The original example would then look like this: